 Ultimately, the FBI settled on calling Bebe Rebozo a “non-member associate of organized crime figures” which is a classification so broad that it’s effectively meaningless.
 Nixon critics and conspiracy theorists would have you believe Bebe was an almost-made man, like Tommy DeVito in Goodfellas.
 If the Feds thought Rebozo was that dirty, though, they did nothing about it.
 In the end, they found nothing but rumors and innuendo, and settled for asking Nixon to go elsewhere to get his chopped steaks.

 Bebe lived large in the Nixon years.
 He was treated as if here were a member of the family and was granted privileges extended to few, including flying with Nixon on Air Force One.
 He had his own telephone extension at the white house, and a coveted flying jacket embroidered with the presidential seal.
 He served as an unofficial White House social director, often picking movies and entertainment for the First Family.
-He even paid to have the now infamous White House bowling alley installed.
+He used his own money to have the now infamous White House bowling alley installed.
 When David and Julie Eisenhower needed a place to live, he purchased a Maryland house and rented it to them at well below market rates.
 LIFE Magazine even devoted a cover story to “Nixon’s Friend Bebe.”

 Bebe’s higher profile brought him to the attention of reclusive millionaire Howard Hughes.
 Hughes wanted to donate money to Nixon and the Republican National Committee to help the 1970 congressional campaigns, but he was wary of dealing directly with Nixon.
 In 1957, Hughes had bailed out Donald Nixon’s failing drive-in restaurant, which had been used to smear Richard in the 1960 Presidential election and the 1962 California governor’s race.
 Since he couldn’t approach Nixon directly, he sent his aide Richard Danner to approach the next best person: Nixon’s best friend.